zerkalica/reactive-di/README.md

 ## Basic entities

--   source(key, init, construct) - atom source: model with data or service, can be injected from outside and changed in runtime.
+-   source({key, construct}) - atom source: model with data or service, can be injected from outside and changed in runtime.
 -   factory - mark function factory, if not used [babel metadata plugin](https://github.com/zerkalica/babel-plugin-transform-metadata)
 -   deps(...deps: mixed[]) - declare dependencies, if not used [babel metadata plugin](https://github.com/zerkalica/babel-plugin-transform-metadata)
--   component(...deps: Function[]) - any visual component
+-   component({register: Function[]}(target) - any visual component
 -   theme - jss-like style
 -   updater(...updaters: Updater[]) - create loading status from updater services
--   service - for optimisations, do not recalculate, if dependencies changed, only call constructor with new deps
+-   service - for optimizations, do not recalculate, if dependencies changed, only call constructor with new deps

 ## Complete example